Small Business Construction Mitigation Grant

 The Small Business Construction Mitigation Grant is designed to support the surrounding businesses affected by qualified construction sites by mitigating business challenges.
 This grant will provide funds to small, independent business merchants, targeted toward those in the restaurant, bar and retail space that have been impacted by the identified construction areas.
 Independent businesses (including nonprofit organizations) eligible for the loan program must be located within the city limits of Salt Lake City* with a valid Salt Lake City business license.
 It is not necessary for the business owner to live in the City.
 Businesses must be located on the street directly under construction or within one-half block of the construction site to be eligible for the program.
 Business must operate out of a “brick-and-mortar” business location and be defined as in-person retail, restaurant, or bar.

-*At this time, construction areas covered by this grant through Summer 2022 are:
+*At this time, construction areas covered by this grant through Fall 2022 are:

 - 900 South, 900 West to 300 West | Current

 - 200 South, 900 East to 200 East | Current

 The grant will provide up to $2,000 per business.
 These funds are to be used to support and reimburse costs associated with increasing awareness of businesses affected by on-going improvements or can be used to offset rent/mortgage expense due to financial hardship.
 The grant can be applied to, but not limited to, enhanced marketing, advertising, and incentives for loyal customers.
 Grants will be administered by the Department of Economic Development.

 Due to the unique nature of construction projects, the Department of Economic Development will determine the eligibility on a case-by-case basis using the following criteria as a guide:

 - Small, independent businesses with less than 50 employees who have been adversely affected by construction from one of the four identified project areas.

 - The duration of the construction occurring near the business applying.